We don't just talk cars ... we teach how to buy them.

-It's principally the last two Grand Cherokee generations that most buyers are interested in.
-Produced from 1999-2004, the second generation Grand Cherokee is slightly smaller and not as feature-laden as current models.
+Produced from 1999-2004, the second-generation Grand Cherokee is slightly smaller and not as feature-laden as later models.
 It's equipped with a solid front axle rather than the current independent setup, and they also have recirculating-ball steering rather than of rack-and-pinion.

-The generation received high grades for its roomy yet manageable size and the four-wheel-drive's impressive off-road capabilities.
-This generation started with two trims: the Laredo and the Limited.
+This generation received high grades for its roomy yet manageable size and the four-wheel-drive's impressive off-road capabilities.
+It began with two trims: the Laredo and the Limited.
 And there were two engines: a 195 horsepower 4.0 liter inline-6 or a 235 horsepower 4.7 liter V8.
 The V8 got particularly high marks for its added power without significantly diminishing fuel efficiency as compared to the V6.

 Starting in the 2001 model year, the V8 was coupled with a five-speed automatic transmission.
 And in 2002, Jeep introduced three new models: the Special Edition, Sport and Overland.
 Also new was a more powerful 265 horsepower V8 as well as more available features, with still more added in 2003.

-The current, and third, Jeep Grand Cherokee generation was introduced in 2005 and produced through the 2010 model year.
+The third-generation Grand Cherokee was introduced in 2005 and produced through the 2010 model year.
 The Overland model debuted in 2006, as did standard stability control, while the turbodiesel was introduced in 2007.

 The 2007 model year also added new entertainment and navigation systems, as well as the Hill Start and Hill Descent systems.
 And the 5.7 liter Hemi got a power boost for 2009 while still getting better gas mileage performance.

-Currently, the standard engine for the Grand Cherokee is a 210 hp 3.7 liter V6.
-There are also two different V8 engines that include a 305 horsepower 4.7 liter and a 357 horsepower 5.7 liter, as well as an optional CRD engine, a 3.0 liter turbodiesel V6 that generates 215 horsepower and 375 pound-feet of torque.
+The standard engine for is a 210 hp 3.7 liter V6, but there are also two different V8 engines that include a 305 horsepower 4.7 liter and a 357 horsepower 5.7 liter, as well as an optional CRD engine, a 3.0 liter turbodiesel V6 that generates 215 horsepower and 375 pound-feet of torque.

-All Grand Cherokees are equipped with a five-speed automatic transmission and all are available with either two-wheel drive or four-wheel drive except the SRT8, which is AWD only.
+All of these Grand Cherokees are equipped with a five-speed automatic transmission and all are available with either two-wheel drive or four-wheel drive except the SRT8, which is AWD only.

-In our opinion, and in a lot of others as well, the Grand Cherokee remains one of the top choices among both domestic and foreign midsize SUVs ... and we can make a number of suggestions to help you save when buying one.
+In our opinion, and in a lot of others as well, these older Grand Cherokees were one of the top choices among both domestic and foreign midsize SUVs, and good ones can still be found out there.
+And we can also make a number of suggestions to help you save when buying one.

-There are actually several different ways to buy a used Grand Cherokee at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Grand Cherokee at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.